Living with Food Allergies

 Refill reminder: No

-Discount Program: Copay card provides a maximum benefit of $300 per EPIPEN TWO-PACK® and/or EPIPEN JR TWO-PACK® carton per prescription refill (up to three cartons per prescription) and can be used for six cartons per calendar year.
+Discount Program: Use The EPIPEN® Savings Card® to save up to $300 on your out-of-pocket cost per EPIPEN 2-PACK® and/or EPIPEN JR 2-PACK® carton per prescription refill (up to 3 cartons per prescription) and can be used for 6 cartons per calendar year.
 If you have questions, call 1-800-657-7613 (8 a.m.-8 p.m.
 ET, Monday-Friday).
-VIATRIS™ also has a patient assistance program.
+VIATRIS™ also has a patient assistance program for EPIPEN® Auto-Injector and its authorized generic.Download PDF

 Epinephrine Injection, USP Auto-Injector, Authorized Generic (AG) of EpiPen® and EpiPen Jr®